NBA Live 06: Season mode

 In Season Mode, the gamer plays only a single season of basketball.
 The gamer can trade, sign, and drop players.

 Playoffs mode

 In the Playoffs, the game player participates in the playoffs with teams either from the Eastern or Western Conference.
 The default teams are those that were in the 2004-05 playoffs.

 All-Star Weekend

 In the All-Star Weekend mode, the game player can choose to participate in a rookie game, a dunk contest, or a 3-point contest.
 In the dunk contest, fancy dunks are attempted and the player with the most points wins.
 In the 3 point contest, as many 3 pointers are attempted as possible.
-Both the 3 Point Shootout and the Slam Dunk Contest are announced by TNT Inside the NBA analyst Kenny Smith.
+All-Star Weekend is announced by TNT Inside the NBA host Ernie Johnson, and analyst Kenny Smith.

 Reception

 The Xbox, PSP, PlayStation 2 and GameCube versions received "generally favorable reviews", while the PC and Xbox 360 versions received "mixed or average reviews" according to video game review aggregator Metacritic.
 In Japan, Famitsu gave the PS2 version a score of all four eights for a total of 32 out of 40; the same magazine gave the Xbox 360 version a score of two eights and two sevens for a total of 30 out of 40, while giving the PSP version a score of one eight, two sevens, and one six, for a total of 28 out of 40.
 Famitsu Xbox 360, on the other hand, gave its Xbox 360 version a score of all four eights, for a total of 32 out of 40.